Google Merchant Center suspended: don't panic, but act quickly

 Step 4: submit a reinstatement request (and what to say)

 Only submit your reinstatement request once you've genuinely fixed the issues.
 A premature request that gets rejected typically lengthens the overall process.
 Google becomes less responsive with each rejected appeal.
-For a detailed guide specifically on writing the appeal itself, see How to Appeal a Google Merchant Account Suspension.

 - "Updated return policy to clearly state 30-day returns with full refund, now visible in site footer and on all product pages"